cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 If you set an execution timeout the timer can be reset to zero every time a message is received from the running task (which indicates the task is still alive).
-Otherwise, the task will timeout if it does not finish in the alotted time regardless of incoming messages.
+Otherwise, the task will timeout if it does not finish in the allotted time regardless of incoming messages.

 - *type*: boolean
 - *default*: False